-• Phones
+Phones

 You must have a working cell phone that FIE and IAP can contact you on in case of emergencies and we will ask you to submit your number via our portals.
 If you are planning to use your current smartphone while abroad, you should visit your cell phone provider prior to departure and request to have your device unlocked.
 Upon arrival you will then purchase an International SIM card to use with your unlocked phone.
-Depending on the model of your phone, you may have an eSIM and be able to purchase a plan on an app like Airalo, rather than needing to buy a physical SIM card.
+Also ask your cell phone provider about an eSIM card and ordering one before departure if relevant to your phone brand.

 Alternatively, you can purchase an inexpensive pay-as-you-go phone.
 More will be explained about mobile phones in the UK during your July Pre-Departure Orientation.

-Currys PC World, Vodafone, and EE are local stores.
+Currys PC World, Vodafone, EE are local stores.